Quick Start

 }

-}Pass a video URL and set video to true — otherwise the file is treated as audio-only and you will not get an edited video back.
+}Pass a video URL and set video to true — otherwise the file is treated as audio-only.

 {